liren2515/MLProject1/README.md

 2.

-3. Least Square
+3. Least Square:

-Run  'python run_least_square'.
+run  'python run_least_square'.

-4. Ridge Regression
+4. Ridge Regression:

-Run  'python run_ridge_regression'.
+run  'python run_ridge_regression'.
 (you can find the plot of accuracy-lambda in ./results/ ridge_regression.)

-5. Regularized Logistic Regression
+5. Regularized Logistic Regression: run  'python run_reg_logistic_regression'.

-Run  'python run_reg_logistic_regression'.

 (If you don't want to wait since it will take some time to build the augmented features, disable augmentation.)

 6.